FlyLonyx/FlyLonyx/README.md

 ## 🚀 About Me

 - 📍 19yo
-- 🔭 I’m currently working on Tropolia / Mineria
+- 🔭 I’m currently working on Tropolia